jbrisbin/rabbitmq-webhooks/README.markdown

 		cd plugins
 		tar -zxvf ~/rabbit_webhooks-0.x.tar.gz

-You should now have three .ez files in your plugins directory:
+You should now have two .ez files in your plugins directory:

-		amqp_client.ez
 		lhttpc.ez
 		rabbit_webhooks.ez

 In 2.7, you'll have to enable the plugins to get them to work:

 		rabbitmq-plugins enable rabbit_webhooks

+To configure your broker, download the `gen_config` script from the source tree and run it, pointing to a YAML file that contains your configuration (discussed below).

+Copy the output of that generation to your RabbitMQ server config file (should be some place like:
+`/etc/rabbitmq/rabbitmq.config`).

 Start your broker and you should see output similar to what's discussed in the "Installing" section.